docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 - Inspect all data for a running script.
 - Set and execute breakpoints.

-When you double click a JSX file in the platform’s windowing environment, the script runs in the Toolkit, unless it specifies a particular target application using the #target directive.
+When you double click a JSX file in the platform's windowing environment, the script runs in the Toolkit, unless it specifies a particular target application using the #target directive.
 For more information, see :ref:`selecting-a-debugging-target` and :ref:`preprocessor-directives`.